intel/llvm/sycl/doc/HugeObjectFilesSupport.md

 files being produced by the toolchain.

-Note: we specifically do not consider a case when compiler implicitly generates several files as a result of compilation, because it won't be possible properly integrate that into existing build system.
+Note: we specifically do not consider a case when compiler implicitly generates several files as a result of compilation, because it won't be possible to properly integrate that into existing build systems.

 The following sections will describe in more details how each of the approaches can be implemented.
 The first approach requires less changes in the toolchain